 Is Orange Juice Bad For You?
-Possible Side Effects
+4 Possible Side Effects

-1. Increases Blood Sugar Levels
+1. Increases Blood Glucose Levels

 2. Leads To Weight Gain

-4. Causes Dental Problems
+3. Causes Dental Problems

 Teeth are the strongest organs of the body and protected by enamel.
 Enamel, however, is sensitive to acids.
 Acids react with the calcium in enamel, deteriorating it.
 Teeth also get affected by the bacterial action, where bacteria feast on the sugars and convert them into acids.
 Orange juice being high in both acids and sugar results in cavities and other dental problems.